DishaJindal/FairRaceDetection/README.md

 # Run

-python3 main_script.py
+python main_script.py

 ## Scipts

-**preprossing_script.py**: We preprocess the data and save it as numpy arrays so avoid file IO at each epoch
+**preprocessing_script.py**: We preprocess the data and save it as numpy arrays so avoid file IO at each epoch

 **dataset.py**: Dataset class to load the data